We weren’t thinking about customers when we made the first Goodwood Mobile Sawmill.

 Bruce spent much of his childhood pulling things apart to see how they work.
 By the time he started his Automotive Engineering apprenticeship in 1982, he’d already fixed mowers, worked on tractors, and rebuilt a V8 Holden motor.
 He went on to run a successful tractor repair and general engineering business in northern New South Wales, for 15 years.

-Bruce’s father and uncles were all timber cutters, so he developed an interest in timber and sawmilling early on.
+Coming from a family of timber-cutters, Bruce developed an interest in timber and sawmilling early on.
 In his early 20’s, Bruce spent a year cutting split posts with a chainsaw.
 Later, he worked with his uncle, cutting timber with a portable sawmill.
 Bruce thinks there’s nothing better than the smell of freshly sawn timber!